 Below are some useful tips on how to keep your car clean when hiking.

-It is always better to prepare your trunk and car seats before your leave.
+Talking about the interiors, it is always best to prepare your trunk and car seats before your leave.
 Covering your trunk and seats with a stain-resistant, waterproof material can save you some cleaning time.
 Many car and trunk covers come in different sizes.
 They also have many straps to keep them in place.

 These covers can prevent your car from being contaminated by mud and dirt.
 They can even prevent animal hair from sticking if you bring your pets with you on your hikes.